oseimishaella385-cell/sql-bank-churn-analysis/README_TEMPLATE.md

 ## 1. Project Overview

-**Context:** A mid-sized bank experienced a noticeable increase in customer attrition over the previous 12 months but lacked a clear understanding of which customers were leaving and why.
-Management required a better understanding of which customers were leaving and the factors associated with churn.
+**Context:** A mid-sized bank is experiencing a noticeable increase in customer attrition and needs greater insight into the customers most at risk of leaving.

-**Problem Statement:** What factors are associated with customer churn, and what actions should the bank take to improve customer retention?
+**Problem Statement:** The bank lacks a clear understanding of the demographic, behavioural and financial characteristics associated with customer churn, making it difficult to determine where retention efforts should be prioritised.

-**Approach:** Customer data was analysed using SQL to calculate churn rates, Segment customers by demographic, behavioural and financial characteristics, and identify high-risk customer groups.
+**Approach:** Customer data was analysed using SQL to calculate churn rates, segment customers by demographic, behavioural and financial characteristics, and identify high-risk customer groups.

-**Outcome:** The analysis identified several customer characteristics associated with higher churn, including age, inactivity, product ownership and account balance.
-The final deliverable was an interactive dashboard that provides management with actionable insights to prioritise customer retention initiatives
+**Outcome:** The analysis identified several customer characteristics associated with elevated churn, including age, inactivity, product ownership, and account balance.
+The findings were presented in an interactive Power BI dashboard designed to help management identify priority customer segments for retention initiatives.
 ---

 ## 2. Objectives

- **Primary Objective:** Measure the overall churn rate and identify the key factors associated with customer attrition.
+ **Primary Objective:** Identify the customer characteristics and behaviours  associated with churn to support more targeted retention decisions.
-- **Secondary Objective 1:** Identify the characteristics of customers who are most likely to churn
+- **Secondary Objective 1:** Measure the overall churn rate to establish a baseline.
-- **Secondary Objective 2:** Compare the financial profiles of churned and retained customers
+- **Secondary Objective 2:** Identify demographic groups with elevated churn across age, gender and geography.
-- **Secondary Objective 3:** Identify high-risk customer segments to prioritise retention efforts.
+- **Secondary Objective 3:** Evaluate behavioural factors including tenure, membership activity, product ownership and credit card ownership.
-- **Secondary Objective 4:** Recommend data-driven actions to improve customer retention
+- **Secondary Objective 4:** Identify high-risk customer segments through multi-factor segmentation.

 ## 2b.
 Analytical Questions ##

 The analysis was designed to answer:
 - Who is churning?